charliereese/blog_boi/README.md

 mount BlogBoi::Engine, at: "/blog"
 ```

+5. Customize scss colour scheme by creating `stylesheets/bootstrap_customizer.scss`.
+See example in `test/dummy/app/assets/stylesheets`.

-5. And then add the engines configuration options in an initializer file (named blog_boi.rb):
+6. And then add the engines configuration options in an initializer file (named blog_boi.rb):

 ```ruby
 BlogBoi.author_class = "User" # name of active record model containing authors with property called name (for author's name)